-Strategy 6: Recycling and Waste Management
+Strategy 6: Recycling, Composting, and Waste Reduction

-TCC will fund organics waste reduction, recycling, and food waste prevention projects under this strategy.
-Applicants may choose any combination of or all of the waste management strategies as part of their application.
-Below are the eligible project types and fundable elements, Applicant requirements, eligible project costs, and additional readiness requirements for each waste management strategy:
+TCC will fund circular economy projects including organics waste reduction, recycling, and food waste prevention under this strategy.
+Applicants may choose any combination of or all waste management strategies as part of their application.
+Below are the eligible project types and fundable elements, Applicant requirements, eligible project costs, and additional readiness requirements.